196 East Commerce Street

 Bruce's medical malpractice wrongful death trial, Lauckhardt v.
 Robert Wood Johnson University Hospital, 2015 N.J Super.
 Unpub.
 LEXIS 2393, resulted in a highly significant appellate court ruling in favor of malpractice victims, permitting the use of an emergency medicine physician's standard of care testimony to address nursing liability.
 In that trial, the allegation involved a husband (and father of two children) who was allowed to needlessly bleed to death for 4 hours in the hallway of a level 1 trauma center, after sustaining a treatable aortic tear.
 Additionally, Mr. Zamost was counsel for the victim, a nurse who claimed exposure to toxins from a degraded HVAC filter, in an important appellate decision outlining the circumstances in which an insurance carrier can be deemed liable in bad faith for failing to defend or provide coverage for the loss.
 Wear v.
 Selective Insurance Company, 455 N.J Super.
 440 (App.
 Div.
 2018).
 Other published decisions in which Mr. Zamost was involved include the seminal charitable immunity case on behalf of the victim, in which the New Jersey Supreme Court established the parameters of that immunity.
 Bieker v.
 Community House of Moorestown, 169 N.J.
 167 (2001).

 Mr. Zamost's biography appears in the book: Bounce!, published by John Wiley & Sons, Inc. 2008.
 In his spare time, Bruce enjoys restoring vintage electromechanical pinball and arcade machines, the kinds of games found on location in the fifties, sixties and seventies.
 Bruce is featured on an official pinball historian trading card for his contribution to that hobby.
-Bruce's family and friends get a kick out of viewing his trading card, which is displayed in a pinball museum in Banning, CA. Bruce is currently consulting on and appearing in a documentary film about the history of arcades entitled: Welcome to Arcadia, with an anticipated release date in 2020.
+Bruce's family and friends get a kick out of viewing his trading card, which is displayed in a pinball museum in California.
+Bruce is currently serving as a consultant and producer and appearing in a documentary film series about the history of arcades entitled: Arcade Dreams, with an anticipated release date in 2023.

 Bruce has been a civil litigator, in private practice since 1985, having served as a shareholder/partner in several of New Jersey’s largest litigation law firms.

 Bruce served as a judicial clerk to the Honorable George Farrell, III, Superior Court of NJ (1984 - 1985) and also to the Honorable Calvin Wilson, Court of Common Pleas, Philadelphia, PA (1983).
-Mr. Zamost was a legislative aide in the U.S. House of Representatives, Washington, DC.
+Mr. Zamost served as a legislative aide in the U.S. House of Representatives, Washington, DC.

 Bruce was a volunteer trial lawyer with Trial Lawyers Care, Inc., whose purpose was to donate legal expertise to the victims and families of the events of 9/11.
 Mr. Zamost serves on the security committee of the Eastern Regional High School in Voorhees, NJ.
-Bruce has served as a Civil Trial Preparation Instructor for NJ Institute for Continuing Legal Education and as a lecturer for the American Inns of Court.
+Bruce has served as a Civil Trial Preparation Instructor for NJ Institute for Continuing Legal Education (ICLE) and as a lecturer for the American Inns of Court as well as for the Association of Trial Lawyers of America (ATLA), now the American Association for Justice (AAJ).
 He is an author of Civil Trial Litigation and Insurance Company Bad Faith for the National Business Institute, Inc. (1998, 2004).
 The NJ Bar Association appointed Bruce to serve as the South Jersey liaison to its Pro Bono Task Force.

 Bruce is a member of the NJ State Bar Association, Burlington and Camden County Bar Associations, American Association for Justice and the National Crime Victims Bar Association.
 Mr. Zamost is admitted to the NJ Bar (1985), US District Court, District of NJ (1985), US Court of Appeals, 3rd Circuit (1987), District of Columbia Court of Appeals (1988) and the US Supreme Court (1989).